 What happens to CE marking after Brexit?

 Since the UK withdrawal from the European Union Customs Union on 31 December 2020, the UK has begun a transition process away from the use of the CE marking.
-The use of the UKCA marking will become mandatory for most specified products on the market in England, Scotland, and Wales on 1 January 2022.
+The use of the UKCA marking became mandatory for most specified products on the market in England, Scotland, and Wales on 1 January 2022.
 Some products such as certain medical devices will have an extended transition period from the CE marking to the UKCA marking until 2023.
 The CE marking will continue to be used for British imports destined for the EU and some imports to Northern Ireland.

 The matters contained in this article are intended to be for general information purposes only.
 This article does not constitute legal advice, nor is it a complete or authoritative statement of the law, and should not be treated as such.
 Whilst every effort is made to ensure that the information is correct, no warranty, express or implied, is given as to its accuracy and no liability is accepted for any error or omission.
 Before acting on any of the information contained herein, expert legal advice should be sought.